IVUS Intravascular Ultrasound Helped Charlotte Improve Leg Circulation

-May-Thurner Syndrome Treatment in Riverview FL.
-Using IVUS intravascular ultrasound and stenting, Riverview Board-Certified Vascular Surgeon, Dr. Kerr, helped Charlotte improve leg circulation.
+May-Thurner Syndrome Treatment in Riverview Florida using IVUS intravascular ultrasound and stenting, performed at The Vein and Vascular Institute, by Board Certified Vascular Surgeon, Dr. Kerr, helped improve Charlotte’s leg circulation.

 For years, Charlotte was suffering from leg swelling, leg pain, and fatigue.
 These debilitating symptoms were not allowing her to do her daily routine and enjoy her family and friends.

 Charlotte’s previous doctors thought her symptoms were caused by water retention and they were prescribing her water pills as a cure.
 The water pills did not help her symptoms at all and her symptoms only continued to worsen.

 Charlotte’s new family doctor recommended that she go see board certified vascular surgeon, Dr. Thomas Kerr.
 Using the most advanced endovascular techniques and IVUS intravascular ultrasound, Dr. Kerr was able to identify and treat the pelvic congestion syndrome (May-Thurner Syndrome) that was causing Charlotte’s symptoms.

 “I had knee surgery and after my knee surgery my legs always felt very stiff.

 The symptoms in my legs were like I had cement blocks attached to them.
 I was exhausted walking.
 I could hardly put in a whole day of doing my routine.

 My knees just felt like they were like a balloon compared to the rest of my leg.